-In addition, the Manual provides recommendations to jurisdictions and rating authorities for establishing effective and efficient submittal review process including but not limited to the adoption of the DOE/PNNL 90.1 Section 11 and Appendix G Compliance Form and establishing the minimum qualification requirements for energy modelers and submittal reviewers.
+For jurisdiction and rating authorities' administrators charged with establishing a submittal review framework for their organization, see the DOE Energy Codes website for recommendations for organizing an effective and efficient submittal review process including but not limited to the following:

+- adoption of the DOE/PNNL 90.1 Section 11 and Appendix G Compliance Form, - establishing the minimum qualification requirements for energy modelers and submittal reviewers. - and third-party reviewer scope of work template.